-Founded and edited by Michael Hall, the magazine was and distributed by Hulton Press in the UK and Ziff Davies in the USA.
+Founded and edited by Michael Hall, the magazine was distributed by Hulton Press in the UK and Ziff Davies in the USA.
 With thanks to the Abbey National Building Society (the owners of the property), the address for the magazine is given as 221b Baker Street, the home of the fictional detective Sherlock Holmes.

 Immediately, the estate of Sir Arthur Conan Doyle litigates against London Mystery Magazine for 'passing off' their magazine as being associated with Sherlock Holmes for using both the name and the address of the fictional character created by Doyle.
 The case was lost.